-$$D^{} = \left(\frac{\dot{Q}}{\rho{\infty}c{p}T{\infty}\sqrt{g}}\right)^{2/5}$$

-In many instances, D^ is comparable to the physical diameter of the fire (in which case, Q^ is on the order of 1).
-FDS employs a numerical technique known as large eddy simulation (LES) to model the unresolvable or "sub-grid" motion of the hot gases.
-The effectiveness of the technique is largely a function of the ratio of the fire's characteristic diameter, D^ , to the size of a grid cell, δx .
+$$D^ = \left(\frac{\dot{Q}}{\rho{\infty}c_p T{\infty}\sqrt{g}}\right)^{2/5}$$ δx .
 In short, the greater the ratio $D^/\delta x$, the more the fire dynamics are resolved directly, and the more accurate the simulation.
-Past experience has shown that a ratio of 5 to 10 usually produces favorable results at a moderate computational cost [Ref.
+Past experience has shown that a ratio of 5 to 10 produces favorable results at a moderate computational cost [Ref.
 24].

+In many instances, D^ is comparable to the physical diameter of the fire (in which case Q^ is on the order of 1).
+FDS employs a numerical technique known as large eddy simulation (LES) to model the unresolvable or "sub-grid" motion of the hot gases.
+The effectiveness of the technique is largely a function of the ratio of the fire's characteristic diameter, D^ , to the size of a grid cell,

 Compartment Size: The quantities Q^ and D^ relate the fire's HRR to its physical dimensions.
 Equally important in determining the right numerical grid for a CFD simulation is the relationship between the fire "size" and the size of the overall compartment, particularly its height, H. The height of the compartment relative to D^ indicates the relative importance of the fire plume to the overall transport of the hot gases.
-Much of the mixing of fresh air and combustion products takes place within the plume, and this dilution of the smoke and the decrease in the gas temperature ultimately determine the hot gas layer temperature.
-Thus, the parameter H/D^ can be used to assess the importance of the plume relative to other features of the fire-driven value of flow, like the ceiling jet or doorway flow.
+Much of the mixing of fresh air and combustion products takes place within the plume, and this dilution of the smoke and the decrease in the gas temperature ultimately determines the hot gas layer temperature.
+Thus, the parameter H/D^ can be used to assess the importance of the plume relative to other features of the fire-driven flow, like the ceiling jet or doorway flow.

-The rule of thumb about the parameter $D^/\delta x$ is not a substitute for a grid resolution study.
+The rule of thumb about the value of $D^/\delta x$ is not a substitute for a grid resolution study.
 For all of the simulations described in this report, the numerical grid was gradually refined until the results were not observed to change from run to run.
 Of the six test series, the most challenging were BE #2 and the FM/SNL series because each involved a fairly large space and a relatively small fire.
 To achieve the desired level of resolution in the plume, a fine grid was used to capture the very important entrainment of fresh air, while coarse grids were used elsewhere.
-Ironically, the least challenging simulations in terms of computational effort were the NBS Multi-Room experiments, even though they required the lowest value of $D^/\delta x$ to obtain suitably converged results.
-For these tests, the ceiling height was relatively low, and the plume dynamics were not as important in dictating the average compartment quantities.
-Thus, even though the burner was spanned by only four grid cells, the predicted temperatures in all three compartments were within experimental uncertainty.